RIP David Cassidy

-Poor David was admitted to hospital last week, and remains there in a critical condition.
-The 67-year-old is suffering from liver and kidney failure.
-At his bedside are son Beau, brother Patrick and ex-wife Sue.
-Our thoughts and prayers are with him.
+Poor David was admitted to hospital last week, and died at just 67 years old.
+The actor and singer was suffering from liver and kidney failure.
+He was surrounded by loved ones including son Beau, brother Patrick and ex-wife Sue.
+Our thoughts and prayers are with them at this sad time.

 Earlier this year the singer revealed he was suffering from dementia, and would be retiring.

 Here, we take a look back at the life and career of one of our teenage heart throbs.

 Born into an acting family, David Cassidy’s destiny to follow in his dad Jack’s celebrated acting and singing footsteps was probably inevitable.
 What could not have been foreseen was the storm of teenage passion that was to elevate the young star into a 1970s’ scream idol.

 The path to teenage adulation started when David was cast, at the age of 19, in the hit TV series The Partridge Family.